claralasa/dockerfiles-eudaqv1/README.md

 Creates the environment to run the EUDAQ framework.
-This image is based on an ubuntu-16.04 and contains the necessary packages to run (or develop) the EUDAQ framework in a real test-beam setup
+This image is based on an ubuntu-16.04 and contains the necessary packages to run (or develop) the EUDAQ framework in a real test-beam setup, included EUTelescope and LCIO.

 ## Installation
 Assuming ```docker``` and ```docker-compose``` is